TritonSE/linters/README.md

    If you answer a prompt incorrectly, you can simply rerun the command to try again.

+   If your frontend is in a subdirectory of the backend, you'll need to add `"root": true` to your `.eslintrc.json` to avoid using the backend's ESLint config for the frontend.
+See [this link](https://eslint.org/docs/user-guide/configuring/configuration-files#cascading-and-hierarchy) for more details.

 1. Download the ESLint and Prettier config files from this repo:

    ```sh